The nekRS Input Files

 This section is used to control the form of the governing equations used in nekRS.

-While individual equations can be turned on/off in the VELOCITY
+While individual equations can be turned on/off in the VELOCITY, TEMPERATURE,

 of those equations themselves.